Pork Tenderloin Florentine

 - Separate caps from stems of three mushrooms; set caps aside.
 Chop stems and remaining mushrooms to measure 1/2 cup.
 In a bowl, combine chopped mushrooms, half the spinach, stuffing mix, 2 tablespoons cheese, butter and onion; mix well.
 Spread over tenderloin.
 Roll up, starting with a long edge.
 Secure with toothpicks.

-- Place, seam side down, in a greased 13-in. x 9-in. baking pan; brush lightly with browning sauce if desired.
+- Place, seam side down, in a greased 13x9-in. baking pan; brush lightly with browning sauce if desired.
 Top with remaining spinach; sprinkle with nutmeg.
 Arrange mushroom caps around meat; sprinkle with remaining Parmesan.

 - Cover and bake at 350° for 30 minutes.
-Uncover and bake 10 minutes longer or until a meat thermometer inserted into meat layer reads 160°-170°.
+Uncover and bake 10 minutes longer or until a thermometer inserted into meat layer reads 160°-170°.
 Cut into 1-in. slices.
-Yield: 4 servings.